dany1459/AI-Engineering/Chapter 2/09. Hipocratia/README.txt

 1. - test_models.ipynb -
-   Data visualisation, preprocessing and testing and tuning models.
+   Data visualisation, preprocessing, testing and tuning models.
-   Chose ExtraTreesClassifier because it got the highest accuracy.

 2. - hipocratia.py -
-   Helper file for data enhancement and training the model.
+   Helper file for data enhancement and training the best model.

-### work in progress
 3. - predict.py -
    Make predictions on new data.

+### work in progress
 4. Streamlit interface.